 During the day the sun will heat up the water in the pond well enough to be safe for your guppy fish.
 During the night, the water temperature will not drop so significantly, because water cools down slower than air.

-During the hot summer, you might want to create some shade around the pond in order to avoid overheating of the water.
+During the hot summer, you might want to create some shade around the pond to avoid overheating the water.

-I live in Continental climate, where in the winter the temperature often drops under freezing level.
-Through I’m still able to keep guppies outside in my yard for 6-7 months without using a heater.
+I live in Continental climate, wherein the winter the temperature often drops under freezing level.
+Though I’m still able to keep guppies outside in my yard for 6-7 months without using a heater.

 In the winter all my tanks are heated with one or more aquarium heaters.

 Hopefully, this article has helped you decide whether you need a heater for your guppy fish or not.
-If you have any question or want to add something to this article, feel free to leave a comment below.
+If you have any questions or want to add something to this article, feel free to comment below.